awsdocs/aws-glue-developer-guide/doc_source/monitoring-awsglue-with-cloudwatch-metrics.md

 1. In the navigation pane, choose **Metrics**\.

-1. Select the **Glue** namespace\.
+1. Choose the **Glue** namespace\.

 **To view metrics using the AWS CLI**
-+ At a command prompt, use the following command:
++ At a command prompt, use the following command\.

   ```
   1. aws cloudwatch list-metrics --namespace "Glue"
   ```

-AWS Glue reports metrics to CloudWatch every 30 seconds, and the CloudWatch Metric Dashboards are configured to display them every minute\.
+AWS Glue reports metrics to CloudWatch every 30 seconds, and the CloudWatch metrics dashboards are configured to display them every minute\.
 The AWS Glue metrics represent delta values from the previously reported values\.
-Where appropriate, Metric Dashboards aggregates \(sums\) the 30\-second values to obtain a value for the entire last minute\.
-Glue metrics are enabled at initialization of a GlueContext in a script and are generally updated only at the end of an Apache Spark task\.
+Where appropriate, metrics dashboards aggregate \(sum\) the 30\-second values to obtain a value for the entire last minute\.
+AWS Glue metrics are enabled at initialization of a `GlueContext` in a script and are generally updated only at the end of an Apache Spark task\.
 They represent the aggregate values across all completed Spark tasks so far\.

-The Spark metrics that AWS Glue passes on to CloudWatch, on the other hand, are generally absolute values representing the current state at the time they are reported\.
-AWS Glue reports them to CloudWatch every 30 seconds, and the Metric Dashboards generally show the average across the data points received in the last one minute\.
+However, the Spark metrics that AWS Glue passes on to CloudWatch are generally absolute values representing the current state at the time they are reported\.
+AWS Glue reports them to CloudWatch every 30 seconds, and the metrics dashboards generally show the average across the data points received in the last 1 minute\.

-AWS Glue metric names are all preceded by one of 3 kinds of prefix:
+AWS Glue metrics names are all preceded by one of the following types of prefix:
-+ `glue.driver.` – Metrics whose names begin with this prefix either represent AWS Glue Metrics that are aggregated from all executors at the Spark driver, or Spark metrics corresponding to the Spark driver\.
++ `glue.driver.` – Metrics whose names begin with this prefix either represent AWS Glue metrics that are aggregated from all executors at the Spark driver, or Spark metrics corresponding to the Spark driver\.
-+ `glue.`*executorId*`.` – The *executorId* is the number of a specific Spark executor, and corresponds with the executors listed in the logs\.
++ `glue.`*executorId*`.` – The *executorId* is the number of a specific Spark executor\.
+It corresponds with the executors listed in the logs\.
 + `glue.ALL.` – Metrics whose names begin with this prefix aggregate values from all Spark executors\.

 ## AWS Glue Metrics<a name="awsglue-metrics"></a>